coderbot16/flashcube/lumis/README.md

 ## Future Work

-Lumis is still primarily used in a single-threaded fashion, even if it theoretically supports multithreading.
-In the process of cleaning up the code, I wish to make multithreaded usage simple and easy.
+Lumis works very well, however the code is is need of cleanup.
+Furthermore, Lumis does not currently support incrementally updating the lighting data of individual chunks, only computing new data from scratch.
+It's entirely possible to extend the code to support this, however.